tonybolzan/yii-other-extensions/README.md

             <td>`ajaxConfirm`</td>
             <td>String</td>
             <td>
-                The confirmation message to be displayed when button is clicked.
+                The confirmation message to be displayed when button is clicked.<br>
-                If not set or false, no confirmation message will be displayed.
+                If not set or false, no confirmation message will be displayed.<br>
                 If starting with `js:` make a javascript personalized (`this` refers to `<a>` tag).
             </td>
         </tr>